freedomofpress/securedrop-workstation/README.md

 #### Download, configure, copy to dom0

 Decide on a VM to use for development.
-Clone this repo in your preferred location.
+Clone this repo to your preferred location on that VM.

-Next, some SecureDrop-specific configuration.
-Do the following:
+Next we need to do some SecureDrop-specific configuration:

 - edit `config.json` to include your values for the Journalist hidden service `.onion` hostname and PSK.
-- Replace the `sd-journalist.sec` file in the root directory with the GPG private key used to encrypt submissions.
+- Replace the `sd-journalist.sec` file in the root directory with the GPG private key used to encrypt submissions in your test SecureDrop instance.
+The included key is the one used by default in the SecureDrop staging instance.
 - Edit `Makefile` and replace `DEVVM` and `DEVDIR` to reflect the VM and directory to which you've cloned this repo.
 Note that `DEVDIR` must not include a trailing slash.

 Qubes provisioning is handled by Salt on `dom0`, so this project must be copied there from your development VM.
 That process is a little tricky, but here's one way to do it: assuming this code is checked out in your `work` VM at `/home/user/projects/securedrop-workstation`, run the following in `dom0`.